YCHung1998/Image-Super-Resolution/README.md

 # Image-Super-Resolution
 Here we deal with the task that need to upscale the LR image to HR in scale=3.
+And the evaluate the performance metric is PSNR.

 Data Prepare
 ---